 8Although the exact cite of adjunction is often left unspecified, it is often assumed to adjoin to the CP dominating the matrix clause.

-i.
+- (31) John knows the price that Fred does - i.
 Syntactic Representation of ACD under CP adjoining QR: